isotopp/isotopp.github.io/content/posts/2022-03-24-debugging-sql-in-python.md

 But it does so only after having sent the query.
 On error, an exception is raised and `_executed` is not updated ([source](https://github.com/PyMySQL/mysqlclient/blob/6ebc1a1972dee69fb54b56867fc795ee220b5d79/MySQLdb/cursors.py#L316)).

-To always get access to the actual query string, define a class `DebugCursor`, and specify it with your connnection `**kwargs`.
+To always get access to the actual query string, define a class `DebugCursor`, and specify it with your connection `**kwargs`.
 In `DebugCursor`, do the needful.

 ```python
 #! /usr/bin/env python3